peterso/robotlearningblock/README.md

 - [:white_check_mark:] setup wifi greeter to allow user to supply own wifi ssid and password
 - [:white_check_mark:] report the state of the task box over USB
 - [:white_check_mark:] task board reports are integrated into a Microsoft Azure IoT dashboard
+- [In Progress] device has a digital twin that can be represented in a robot simulator i.e. Gazebo, Mujoco.
 - [TODO] report the load cell readings on the task box surface
-- [TODO] device has a digital twin that can be represented in a robot simulator i.e. Gazebo
 - [TODO] integrate bluetooth power meter into task board telemetry
-- [TODO] enable network support for "Eduroam"
+- [TODO] enable internet connection network support for "Eduroam"

 ### NEW Feature Requests